AkT-Singh101/POLYGON3/Readme.md

 To add a new circuit, run the **newcircuit** hardhat task: `npx hardhat newcircuit --name newcircuit`.
 This will autogenerate the necessary configuration and directories for the new circuit.

-This project provides a step-by-step guide to creating and verifying a ZKP circuit using Circom and deploying it to the blockchain.

 ## Author
 Ankit Singh(email-superakt2003@gmail.com)